Non-separable matrix builders for signal processing, quantum information and MIMO applications: Introduction

 \subsection{Notation}

-Basic algebra notation and background may be found in many books on matrix theory or linear algebra and also online.
-In general matrices are formed over rings including including over polynomial rings.
+Basic algebra notation and background may be found in many books on matrix theory or linear algebra but also found extensively online nowadays.
+Matrices are formed over rings in general including over polynomial rings in particular here.